 Applications for executive clemency (which include pardons and sentence commutations) are very different from expungement petitions filed in courts and heard by judges.
 With executive clemency applications, a petitioner is requesting a executive (ultimately, a governor at the state level, or the the President acting through U.S. Department of Justice at the federal level) to take some sort of executive action on a previously adjudicated criminal case.
 The scenarios can be very complicated.

 An expungement is the “wiping away” of a record.
 Different types of criminal records can be expunged in certain circumstances: arrest records, records of diversions or suspended imposition of sentences (SIS), or criminal convictions.
-However, the law of expungements in Kansas and Missouri is complicated, and requires an experienced attorney to navigate the waters of this area of the law.
+However, the law of expungements in Kansas and Missouri is complicated, and requires an experienced attorney to navigate waters that can quickly become turbulent.

-Kansas has a specific statutory scheme whereby a person can apply to have various types of records expunged.
+Kansas has a specific statutory scheme whereby a person can apply to have various types of criminal conviction records, diversion records, and arrest records expunged.
 Expungement petitions can be submitted in municipal and state courts for all types of records related to criminal cases.
 In this regard, Kansas actually is quite a favorable jurisdiction in which this type of legal action can be undertaken.
 There are some complications, however.